janosgyerik/upvotejs/README.md

 With HTML and JavaScript code alone, the state of the widget will not be persisted in any storage.

-### Making the widget persist state
+### Save the state of the widget to some backend

-In order to save the state of the widget in response to user action, you can pass a callback handler when creating the widget, for example:
+In order to save the state of the widget in response to user action, pass a callback handler when creating the widget, for example:

     Upvote.create('id', {callback: your_callback_handler});